 \subsection{Notations}

 In this paper, we use lowercase and uppercase bold letters to represent vectors and matrices, respectively.
 Time in continuous- and discrete-time is denoted by $t\in \mathbb{R}^+\cup \{0\}$ and $k\in \mathbb{Z}$.
 Specifically, we use $(\cdot)(t)$ and $(\cdot)^{(k)}$ to represent variables in the continuous-time domain and the discrete time, respectively.
-Further We use calligraphic font letters to denote variables in different frames.
-We uses $\mathcal{G}$ to represent the global frame, and $\mathcal{R}$ and $\mathcal{E}$ are the radar frame and camera frame respectively.
-For example, $^{\mathcal{G}}\pbf_r(t)$ denote the position of the radar in global frame at time $t$, and $^\mathcal{R}\pmb{\omega}_r^k$ is the radar's rotation velocity at time instance $k$.
+In addition, we use calligraphic font letters to denote variables in different frames.
+We use $\mathcal{G}$ to represent the global frame, and $\mathcal{R}$ and $\mathcal{E}$ are the radar frame and camera frame respectively.
+For example, $^{\mathcal{G}}\pbf_r(t)$ denotes the position of the radar in the global frame at time $t$, and $^\mathcal{R}\pmb{\omega}_r^k$ is the radar's rotation velocity at time instance $k$.